sowbug/groove/README.md

 ## Current Features

-- Simple subtractive synthesizer.
+- Simple additive/subtractive synthesizer.
 Dual oscillators with a low-pass filter and LFO.
 Design target is to properly implement the patches listed in [Welsh's Synthesizer Cookbook](https://www.amazon.com/Welshs-Synthesizer-Cookbook-Programming-Universal/dp/B000ERHA4S/), 3rd edition, by Fred Welsh ([website](https://synthesizer-cookbook.com/)).
+As of this README's last update, most of them sound OK, though they could all use some tuning, and portamento/unison aren't implemented.
 - Sampler.
 Doesn't yet know anything about tones; in other words, it just plays back WAV data at the original speed, which works fine for a drumkit but not so well for tonal sounds that you expect to use melodically.